jquinby/jekyll-now/books.md

 This list is updated as I finish things and add to the incoming queue.

 In progress:
+_Essays on Ethics: A Weekly Reading of the Jewish Bible_, Rabbi Jonathan Sacks
 _Vatican II: The Essential Texts_, ed.
 Norman Tanner, SJ

 On Deck:
-_Essays on Ethics: A Weekly Reading of the Jewish Bible_, Rabbi Jonathan Sacks
+TBD

 ---
 Some things I'm using for RCIA (changes stochastically):